cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/README.md

 Depending on the number of shells you run this command in, the application should scale the NodeJS VM with the Nodecellar application, and add nodes to HA Proxy.

+To see the application scale back, you can just kill the curl loop.

 ### Step 7: Uninstall

 Now lets run the `uninstall` workflow.
 This will uninstall the application,